Yusuke710/nanoPerplexityAI/README.md

 2. LLM checks the user query, decides whether to execute a Google search, and if searching, reformulates the user query into a Google-suited query to find relevant webpage URLs and fetch texts.
 (In practice, [PerplexityAI searches its already indexed sources](https://www.perplexity.ai/hub/faq/how-does-perplexity-work))
 3. Build a prompt using `system prompt + webpage context + user query`
 4. Call the LLM API to generate an answer
-5. Format citations and save the LLM answer into a markdown file for visualization
+5. As LLM perform stream completion, save the LLM response into a markdown file for better visualization.

+#PerplexityAI does not reformat the search results and therefore not all search results are used and cited in the LLM response.
+This is because they prioritize displaying search results quickly and streaming LLM completion for a better user experience.

 ## Install
 ```